zelphir/next-transpile-modules/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I HAVE READ [THE FAQ](https://github.com/martpie/next-transpile-modules#faq) AND MY PROBLEM WAS NOT DESCRIBED THERE

+**Are you trying to transpile a local package or an npm package?**
+If an npm package, which one?

 **Describe the bug**
 A clear and concise description of what the bug is (don't forget the logs if applicable).